Raggaer/respoe/README.md

 ```

 You can then use this as a library for developing tools related to the Path of Exile website and APIs, forum or the trade site.
-You can automate the reading of forums, creating or replying threads or even automating private messaging (just like poe.trade bot does),
-gather currency prices or gather ladder information.
+You can automate the reading of forums, gather currency prices or gather ladder information.

 ## Features